ucla-imls-open-sci/lc-open-science-community-of-practice/episodes/assessing-engagement.md

 :::::: keypoints
-- Identifying needs helps tailor your community to local goals.
+- Different methods for measuring and assessing engagement may be appropriate.
-- Stakeholder diversity improves sustainability and reach.
+- Community research can be done before, during, and after programs to assess goals.
-- Starting with a small, committed team can build momentum.
+- Learning from feedback and assessments can help enhance the community of practice.
 ::::::